j-finn/Tetris/README.md

 ## My Additions

-Implemented a "drop" function that will drop the tetromino into the lowest position it can go.
+- Implemented a "drop" function that will drop the tetromino into the lowest position it can go.
+- Music can be toggled with 'M' key.

 **Projecting Location:**
 <img width="1277" alt="image" src="https://github.com/user-attachments/assets/4aa93511-f77b-4b6e-9f94-1f2a8cb3f74b" />